1975 vs 2025: How much harder is it for first-time buyers today?

 Our key findings have revealed that:

-However, salaries have grown by 1,791% in the same period.
-In fact, today's salaries are £13,676 short of keeping pace with house prices - or house prices should be £75,000 cheaper.
+However, salaries have grown by 1,400% in the same period.
+In fact, if wages had kept pace with property inflation, today's average salary for two people would need to be £116,303.
+This means current salaries are £46,103 short of keeping pace with house prices.

-In 2024, a couple would need 11 years and 3 months to save for a deposit (by setting 20% of their disposable income).
-In 1974, the method would take just 3 months.
+In 2025, a couple would need 3 years and 11 months to save for a deposit (by setting 20% of their income each month).
+In 1975, the method would take just 8 months.

 The shocking shift in house prices vs. salaries over 50 years